Cephyr S3: S3-compatible object storage¶

 Getting started¶

-Once your project is active, project members need to:
+Once your project is approved and active, project members need to:

-- apply for an account at SUPR Accounts page the Cephyr S3 resource;
+- apply for an account at SUPR Accounts page for the Cephyr S3 resource

 Save the key in a safe place and do not share it with anyone.
 The access key is scoped to each project (so if you have different projects, you need to generate access key for each of them).